 There are some situations in life that you never want to leave: your first road trip, a yoga class that ends with a ten-minute savasana, or an open-bar wedding with mini lobster rolls and a ban on any Pitbull songs.
-Simple pleasures that you don’t have to think about.
-We feel the same way about Pearl, a (nearly) all-day cafe where you’ll meet your friends for breakfast, lunch, or dinner and end up staying at for hours.
+We feel the same way about Pearl, a neighborhood restaurant where you’ll meet your friends for dinner and end up staying for hours.

-Luckily, Pearl isn’t slammed with lines out the door, especially on weekdays and even at brunch.
-So you’re free to linger over another coffee or cocktail and do your best to spend a little more time here than you expected.
+Luckily, Pearl isn’t slammed with lines out the door, especially on weeknights.
+So you’re free to linger over another cocktail and do your best to spend a little more time here than you expected.

-Brace yourself to eat a substantial amount of chicory.
-This salad is made by the croutons, crispy pancetta, and very appropriate amount of caesar dressing.
+This salad is made by the garlicky croutons, crispy pancetta, and very appropriate amount of caesar dressing.
 Plan to share this, it’s a lot for one person to take down.

 Light and fresh and very much worth your time.
-The strawberry and basil give it a summery twist we like.
+The strawberry and serrano peppers give it a summery twist we like.